priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-MESSAGE-DOC.md

 | pageSize  | Yes  | 50  | Number of messages per page you want to fetch.  |
 | endTime  | No  |   |Pass  oldest time from the fetched messages to load more older messages  |

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** :In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to call API.

 **Note** : To load more older messages in list pass endTime parameter with oldest message time received in messages list.